 Health history documentation is required.
 Lab results and vaccination documentation are obtained from your healthcare provider by you.

 You must complete a Background Information Disclosure and Criminal History Check (CHC) prior to placement in the field.
 Information obtained from the CHC may affect your ability to secure a WI EMS Training Permit.
-Under no circumstances are students assigned to the clinical area until all requirements are met.
+Under no circumstances are students assigned to the clinical area until all requirements are satisfied.

 Travel to fieldwork sites is necessary and is your responsibility.